enarjord/passivbot/README.md

 ------------------------------------------------------------------
 overview

-the bot's purpose is to accumulate btc in bybit inverse and usdt in binance usdt futures
+the bot's purpose is to accumulate btc (or another coin) in bybit inverse and usdt in binance usdt futures

 it is a market maker bot, making a grid of limit orders above and below price